nishkeni/nishkeni.github.io/_pages/about.md

 ---

 I am an Electronics, Electrical and Computer Engineer by Formal Education, and a budding Engineering Statistician by passion.
 I recently completed my M.S. in Electrical and Computer Engineering at [Georgia Tech, Atlanta](https://www.gatech.edu/) with specialization in Digital Signal Processing, where I was fortunate to work with [Gari Clifford](http://gdclifford.info/people/gari) and [Justin Romberg](https://jrom.ece.gatech.edu).
-Before that, I completed my B.Tech. in Electronics Engineering (Institute Gold Medal) from [VJTI, Mumbai](https://www.vjti.ac.in/), where I was involved in research with Rizwan Ahmed & Faruk Kazi.I am, however, still passively affiliated to the [Center of Excellence (CoE) in Complex and Non-Linear Dynamical Systems (CNDS)](https://www.vjti.ac.in/images/coe-cnds/project/index.html), VJTI.
+Before that, I completed my B.Tech. in Electronics Engineering (Institute Gold Medal) from [VJTI, Mumbai](https://www.vjti.ac.in/), where I was involved in research with Rizwan Ahmed & [Faruk Kazi](https://www.vjti.ac.in/images/coe-cnds/project/resume/kazi_sir.pdf).
+I am, however, still passively affiliated to the [Center of Excellence (CoE) in Complex and Non-Linear Dynamical Systems (CNDS)](https://www.vjti.ac.in/images/coe-cnds/project/index.html), VJTI.

-During my

 <br>